Efficient Generalization and Transportation: Discussions

 In this paper we only consider the minimax rate and quadratic estimation in the special case $\VV=\XX$.
 In the general case $\XX=(\WW,\VV)$, the target functionals in \eqref{eq:identify} involve a triple integral and can be viewed as ``cubic functionals" \citep{tchetgen2008minimax, mukherjee2015lepski}.
 Such functionals are not well understood in the literature and it is more challenging to construct adversarial settings to establish the minimax lower bounds or derive higher-order influence functions to correct for the second-order bias.
 One special case is to assume the covariates $\VV$ are discrete and we can write

 Now we only need to estimate $\ME[\ME(Y|\XX,A=a,S=1)|\VV=\vv,S=1] = \ME[\ME(Y|\WW,A=a,\VV=\vv,S=1)|\VV=\vv,S=1]$.
 Note that this functional is equivalent to estimating ATE among individuals with $\VV=\vv, S=1$ using covariate set $\WW$ and hence the standard ATE theory applies.
 We leave the general case as future work.
-Some other potentially interesting questions in generalization and transportation include whether it is possible to generalize or transport time-varying treatment effects, where the treatment/exposure changes over time.
-Moreover, in the classic ATE setting, there exist different ways to perform sensitivity analysis, where different sensitivity models are used to model possible violations of identification assumptions (examples include \cite{zhang2019semiparametric, bonvini2022sensitivity, yadlowsky2022bounds}).
-How to formalize similar sensitivity models from previous work in a generalization and transportation setting is an interesting question left for future investigation.
+Moreover, while \citet{bonvini2022fast} and \citet{zeng2024causal} have demonstrated that higher-order estimators perform well in settings with continuous treatments or discrete covariates, the implementation and selection of tuning parameters remain open problems for future research.